• HOME

 Now that’s what I mean.
 You read something about Alzheimer’s, and all of a sudden you see evidence everywhere that you’ve got it and that your life is over.

-I’ve avoided reading Still Alice for years precisely because I knew it would send me reeling with the truth of my own undiagnosed early-onset Alzheimer’s.
+I’ve avoided reading Still Alice for years precisely because I knew it would send me reeling with the truth of my own “probable” early-onset Alzheimer’s.
 But I did finally pick it up, and, sure enough, suffered a major breakdown right about chapter three.
 Yikes!
 I do have it.
 Just like Alice, I forgot I was supposed to work on Friday, and when my sister called to remind me, I crumbled.
-Inwardly, of course.
+It’s not just that I forgot.
+It’s that I forgot and didn’t have that nagging feeling telling me that I was forgetting something eating away at me.
+It was the peaceful forgetting that terrified me.
+Surely this doesn’t happen to a person unless they have Alzheimer’s.
+Ever.
+Right?

-So is this forgetting normal or something more sinister?
-Is it stress from caring for Mom and Dad plus a touch of menopause, or am I following in my mother’s footsteps?
+Is this forgetting normal or something more sinister?
+Is it stress from caring for Mom with Alzheimer’s and Dad with Parkinson’s (with a touch of menopause for me), or am I following in my mother’s footsteps?

 The lucky thing for me is that I don’t have medical insurance–which means I can’t go to a doctor for a diagnosis.
 I say I’m lucky because, as we all know, it’s not so much the disease that hurts people, it’s the diagnosis.
 And it’s not just any diagnosis.
 Cancer, people rally around you.
 Alzheimer’s or any kind of mental illness, and the room empties out.